Chillu1/IdleFactions/Docs/Design.md

   * Some upgrades being bad/terrible early game
   * Some upgrades being great right now, but hurting the player (slightly) later?
   * Special progress upgrades
+* "Dangerous" Upgrades would make it possible to have a prestige system, making the resets fun, to make "builds"

 ## Progression